 FHA Loan Requirements, Guidelines, Policies and More

-This website explains the minimum FHA loan requirements for 2017.
-We offer the most current information available, and that's important because the Department of Housing and Urban Development (HUD) changes the program on a regular basis.
+This website explains the minimum FHA loan requirements for 2021.
+We offer the most current information available, and that's important because the Department of Housing and Urban Development (HUD) changes this program on a regular basis.
 In fact, there have been more changes to the FHA requirements and guidelines in the last two years than in the previous ten years combined.

-The bottom line is that the 2017 FHA loan program will be markedly different from what it was five or ten years ago.
+The bottom line is that the 2021 FHA loan program will be markedly different from what it was five or ten years ago.
 Borrowers need to know how it's different, and what it takes to qualify under current conditions.
-That is the purpose of our website and handbook.
+That is the purpose of our website.